-DigiPen undergraduate and graduate programs are designed as 4-year and 2-year programs, respectively.
+DigiPen undergraduate programs are designed as 4-year programs, the MFADAA program is designed as a 2-year program, and the MSCS program is designed as a 1-year program.
 However, there are situations which may make it necessary for a student to seek a voluntary Leave of Absence (LOA).
 In such cases, students are allowed a one semester leave of absence.

 Two Types of LOA